rishabhsaha/aks-secure-baseline/09-gitops.md

    az aks get-credentials -g rg-bu0001a0005 -n $AKS_CLUSTER_NAME
    ```

-1. From your Azure Bastion connection, test cluster access and authenticate as a cluster admin user.
+1. _From your Azure Bastion connection_, test cluster access and authenticate as a cluster admin user.

    The following command will force you to authenticate into your AKS cluster's control plane.
 This will start yet another device login flow.
 For this one (**Azure Kubernetes Service AAD Client**), log in with a user that is a member of your cluster admin group in the Azure AD tenet you selected to be used for Kubernetes Cluster API RBAC.
 This is the user you're performing cluster management commands (e.g. `kubectl`) as.